Board of Governors

 David Tsubouchi, BA, JD, LLD

-David Tsubouchi is the Chairman and Founder of Deduce International Markets Inc. as well as a partner with the law firm Fogler Rubinoff LLP.
+David Tsubouchi is the Registrar & Chief Executive Officer of the Ontario College of Trades.
 Mr. Tsubouchi was appointed as the Honorary Consul General for Mongolia (Toronto).
 He brings a wealth of experience from the public sector as an elected official municipally and provincially.
+He is the first Japanese Canadian to be elected to political office in Canada.
 He served two terms on Markham Council and as chair of the Town’s Planning Committee.
-Mr. Tsubouchi has held numerous cabinet positions with the Ontario government, including minister of culture, solicitor general, minister of consumer and commercial relations and minister of community and social services.
-As former Chair of Ontario’s Management Board of Cabinet, he was responsible for the Ontario Realty Corporation.
-As well, he was instrumental in the creation of the Alcohol and Gaming Commission.
+Mr. Tsubouchi has held numerous cabinet positions with the Ontario government, including Chair of the Management Board of Cabinet, Minister of Culture, Solicitor General, Minister of Consumer and Commercial Relations and Minister of Community and Social Services.
+He is the author of “Gambatte” that tells of his family’s struggles from imprisonment and impoverishment by the Canadian government during WWII.
 Mr. Tsubouchi has a strong history of advocacy for students and engagement in Seneca activities; specifically as the honorary chair of the College’s Markham Campus Capital Appeal.
 He joined the Board of Seneca College on September 1, 2010.

 Karen Webb, P.Eng, MBA, ICD.D

-Prior to starting her consulting business, KWebb Solutions Inc., Karen Webb served as the Vice President Insurance Shared Services and Certificate Services Operations for Foresters.
-She also held vice presidencies for Manulife Financial and Rogers as well as several roles at Imperial Oil.
-Ms. Webb volunteers as the Chair of the MicroSkills Board, a United Way member agency.
-She holds an MBA from York University, a degree in systems design engineering from the University of Waterloo and certification from the Institute of Corporate Directors from the Rotman School of Business, University of Toronto.
+Karen is the Vice President Student Services with CGA Ontario.
+She has had a varied career including Principal of KWebb Solutions Inc., Vice President Insurance Shared Services and Operations at Foresters, Vice President Operations for Manulife's US Pension, several VP roles at Rogers Wireless, and a variety of roles in her 15 years at Imperial Oil.
+She is active in the community and is Chair of the MicroSkills Board, a United Way member agency.
+She holds an MBA from York University, a degree in Systems Design engineering from the University of Waterloo and certification from the Institute of Corporate Directors from the Rotman School of Business, University of Toronto.
 Ms. Webb joined the Board of Seneca College on September 1, 2011.